Can you beat the odds of developing Alzheimer’s disease?

 Dr. Gilbert says, “There are certain things one can do to reduce the risk of getting Alzheimer’s, but we know there are genetic links - that’s something we can test, to some degree, but it’s not valid clinically yet.”

-According to a recent study, Dr. Gilbert explains seven things people can do in their everyday activities to reduce the risk of Alzheimer’s disease significantly.
+Dr. Gilbert shares seven simple daily habits that may help significantly lower the risk of Alzheimer’s disease.
 The most important is increasing physical activity.
 The study also found that depression, obesity and diabetes all increase the risk.

 Keeping the mind active also lowers the risk of Alzheimer’s disease.
 Dr. Gilbert says, “We’ve known for a long time that higher functioning, smarter patients - ones that have gone through higher levels of education or stayed mentally active - seem to not have as much presentation with Alzheimer’s.”

 Dr. Gilbert says that data shows that patients can reduce or delay the onset of Alzheimer’s by 10-20% with lifestyle changes.
-He says there is a link between lifestyle habits and the onset of Alzheimer’s disease, but no one knows the true cause of the disease yet.
+He says lifestyle habits may influence Alzheimer’s risk, but the exact cause is still unknown.

 What is the difference between Alzheimer's disease and Dementia?